songsnim/TRM_strength_prediction/README.md

 # TRM_strength_prediction

-This repository contains the code for the following paper.
+This repository contains the code(not providing dataset) for the following paper.
 ### Published paper
 **Title**: "Analysis of load-bearing capacity factors of textile-reinforced mortar using multilayer perceptron and explainable artificial intelligence"